More police departments are warning about a phone scam, where someone claims your son or daughter has been kidnapped.

 "You just literally fall apart," Peters said, not knowing which of her two daughters was in captivity.
 At first she thought it was one, then she thought it was the other.

 What makes this scam so effective is the way they keep you on the phone, while sending victims out to get gift cards or drive to an ATM for cash, that you are then instructed to wire to them.

 Once you send it, the money is untraceable.

 They make sure you don't call friends, family, or the police, because that would instantly stop the ruse.

-A few weeks back a Springboro, Ohio woman, Natalie Bruser got a similar call.
+A few weeks back, Natalie Bruser got a similar call.